wazum/sluggi/README.md

 | `/api-docs` | ❌ |
 | `/apis` | ❌ |

 Editing a slug to a reserved value is rejected with a flash error; the slug stays at its previous value.

-Creating a new page with a reserved slug clears the slug field — TYPO3 saves the record with a title-derived fallback slug so the editor keeps all the other form data they entered, and a flash error prompts them to set a non-reserved slug before publishing.
+Creating a page on a reserved path — or moving one there — replaces its first path segment with a temporary one carrying a random suffix, so `/api` is saved as `/api-3f2b8c1d9e`, and a flash error asks the editor to set a proper path.
+The record itself is saved, so nothing else typed into the form is lost.
+Clearing the field instead is not an option: TYPO3 would fall back to the empty default, which ends up as `/` and collides with the site root.
+Editors rarely get this far — the inline warning appears while typing and the save is blocked client-side — it is the server-side safety net.

 Redirects from reserved slugs are suppressed — a path that's handled by something else than TYPO3 would never route to the new slug anyway.